tlswg/tls13-spec/draft-ietf-tls-tls13.md

 as the digest which is being signed (i.e., what appears in algorithm.signature).
 Note that previous versions of TLS used RSASSA-PKCS1-v1_5, not RSASSA-PSS.

-In DSA, the 20 bytes of the SHA-1 hash are run directly through the Digital Signing Algorithm with no additional hashing.
-This produces two values, r and
-s.
-The DSA signature is an opaque vector, as above, the contents of which are the DER encoding of:

-       Dss-Sig-Value ::= SEQUENCE {
-           r INTEGER,
-           s INTEGER
-       }

-Note: In current terminology, DSA refers to the Digital Signature Algorithm and DSS refers to the NIST standard.
-In the original SSL and TLS specs, "DSS" was used universally.
-This document uses "DSA" to refer to the algorithm, "DSS" to refer to the standard, and it uses "DSS" in the code point definitions for historical continuity.

 All ECDSA computations MUST be performed according to ANSI X9.62 {{X962}}
 or its successors.
 Data to be signed/verified is hashed, and the